daytonaio/helm-charts/charts/daytona/README.md

 The following diagram illustrates the architecture of Daytona Core Services within a Kubernetes Cluster, showing its interactions with users, Daytona Runners, and various supporting services:

-**Note:** While the diagram shows supporting services (PostgreSQL, Redis, S3 Storage) as external components, the Helm chart can deploy these as built-in subcharts within the same Kubernetes cluster.
-You can choose to use the included subcharts (PostgreSQL, Redis, MinIO) or configure the chart to use external services by setting the appropriate values in `values.yaml`.
+**Note:** While the diagram shows supporting services (PostgreSQL, Redis, S3 Storage, IdP) as external components, the Helm chart can deploy these as built-in subcharts within the same Kubernetes cluster.
+You can choose to use the included subcharts (PostgreSQL, Redis, Dex) or configure the chart to use external services by setting the appropriate values in `values.yaml`.
+MinIO is disabled by default.

 ```mermaid
 graph TB